francoansaldi7/proyecto_integrador/README.md

 GloCast is tailor-made for:

-Clients: Businesses, entrepreneurs, and individuals seeking graphic design services for branding, marketing, and creative projects.
+Clients: Businesses, entrepreneurs, and individuals seeking photography, filmmaking or design services for branding, marketing, and any creative projects they can imagine.

-Graphic Designers: Freelancers and design studios looking to connect with clients and expand their client base.
+Independen professionals in the photography field: Freelancers and design/photography studios looking to connect with clients and expand their client base.

 Vision
-Our vision is to become the premier destination for all your graphic design needs, fostering a vibrant community of designers and clients, and promoting creativity and excellence in the field.
+Our vision is to become the premier destination for all your photography, filmmaking and/or design needs, fostering a vibrant community of professionals and clients, and promoting creativity and excellence in the field.

 Mission
-Our mission is to simplify the process of booking graphic design services, providing a one-stop solution for clients to connect with talented graphic designers and studios.
-GloCast empowers you to bring your creative visions to life while enjoying a smooth and efficient design process.
+Our mission is to simplify the process of booking photography, filmmaking & design services, providing a one-stop solution for clients to connect with talented professionals and studios.
+GloCast empowers you to bring your creative visions to life while enjoying a smooth and efficient process.

-GloCast is where creativity meets innovation, and we're here to transform the way you experience graphic design services.
+GloCast is where creativity meets innovation, and we're here to transform the way you experience photography, filmmaking & design services.

 ## Table of Contents